-PECAA’s Mentorship Program pairs practices that are opening cold with members of the PECAA community who have years of industry experience under their belts.
+PECAA’s Mentorship Program pairs optometric practices that are opening cold with members of the PECAA eye care community who have years of industry experience under their belts.
 These mentors are then able to share their expertise with their mentees to help advise and offer suggestions on the questions that arise when opening a cold start practice.

 We recently had a chance to take an in-depth dive into the experiences of two PECAA Members that have participated in this Mentorship Program.
-As a fairly new PECAA Member, Dr. Jennifer Shane of Dr. Jennifer L. Shane and Associates is opening her first private practice this Spring in Reno, Nevada after working in retail optometry since 2001.
-Her mentor, Dr. Jennifer Burke of Eyediology in Las Vegas, Nevada, has been running her private practice for 3 years now and is more than willing to share her advice with Members who are eager to listen.
+As a fairly new PECAA Member, Dr. Jennifer Shane of Dr. Jennifer L. Shane and Associates is opening her first private optometry practice this Spring in Reno, Nevada after working in retail optometry since 2001.
+Her mentor, Dr. Jennifer Burke of Eyediology in Las Vegas, Nevada, has been running her private optometry practice for 3 years now and is more than willing to share her advice with Members who are eager to listen.

 The Mentee Experience

-Dr. Jennifer Shane has taken advantage of the mentorship program and knows how helpful it can be to have a mentor available to you when going through the process of opening cold.
+Dr. Jennifer Shane has taken advantage of the mentorship program and knows how helpful it can be to have a mentor available to you when going through the process of opening an eye care practice cold.
 “I used to say I’ve had the education of finding out things through hard knocks,” Dr. Shane explains.
 “But having the ability to ask questions, ask someone with experience… greatly improves your learning curve.”